vykozlov/tf-mnist-cd-example/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
+    ├── docker             <- Directory for docker files:
+    │   ├── Dockerfile        to build docker image (based on Tensorflow GPU version) │   ├── Dockerfile.cpu    CPU version
+    │   ├── Dockerfile.tests  for testing of the code in Jenkins pipeline │   ├── jupyter        <- Directory with jupyter_notebook_config.py + run_jupyter.sh
+    │   │   └── jupyter_notebook_config.py
+    │   │                     basic jupyter configuration.
+If PASSWORD env is set, this PASSWORD is used to login to jupyter     │   │   └── run_jupyter.sh
+    │                        * according to Tensorflow people, Jupyter has issues with being run directly:
+    │                          https://github.com/ipython/ipython/issues/7062 , this is a little wrapper script.
+    │                        * added JupyterCONF environment in order to mount and use 'external' jupyter config, │                          e.g. private key, certificate, user-defined jupyter_config file.
+    │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    │
+    ├── k8s                <- Configuration files for kubernetes (sets environments, mount paths) │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),